Kindergeld: a simple guide to child benefits in Germany

 You will need to submit additional documentation:

 If your kid was born in Germany less than 6 months prior to application date, a copy of a birth certificate will be enough.
-In all other cases, you will need to provide a Haushaltsbescheinigung KG 3a as well (available here), which needs to be stamped by your local Bürgeramt first.
+In all other cases, you will need to provide a Haushaltsbescheinigung KG 3a as well (German version here and translation available here), which needs to be stamped by your local Bürgeramt first.

 If you are EU/EEA citizen, you will need to fill in the Anlage EU KG1-AnEU and have your employer fill in a certificate (if applicable).’